Critical-Cookie/TF2BD-ASEAN-LIST/README.md

 # babyrage-and-friends
 List and Rules for TF2BD (TF2 Bot Detector by pazerOP).
 Designed for Asian region bots not found in the other lists or rules such as the babyrage bots.

+# PazerOP's TF2 Bot Detector can be found at https://github.com/PazerOP/tf2_bot_detector

 ## What are the use cases of either list or ruleset?